intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 In this script, we need to set the environment of the Spark driver and executor as the Python interpreter in the conda archive through `spark.yarn.appMasterEnv.PYSPARK_PYTHON` and `spark.executorEnv.PYSPARK_PYTHON` argument.

 ## Run BigDL on Yarn-Client Mode when Driver cannot Install Conda
-If your driver node cannot install conda, you could refer to the following steps, we will show you how to submit a BigDL program to yarn cluster with downloading BigDL package.
+If your driver node cannot install conda, you could refer to the following steps, we will show you how to submit a BigDL program to Yarn Cluster with downloading BigDL package.

 1. Install all the dependency files that BigDL required and pack the conda environment to an archive on the node which can install conda;
 2. Send the packed conda archive to the driver node;
-3. Download BigDL assembly packagefrom [BigDL Release Page](https://bigdl.readthedocs.io/en/latest/doc/release.html) and set the unzipped file location as `${BIGDL_HOME}`.
+3. Download the BigDL assembly package from [BigDL Release Page](https://bigdl.readthedocs.io/en/latest/doc/release.html) and set the unzipped file location as `${BIGDL_HOME}`.

 Before submitting this application to Yarn, we need to prepare the environment configuration first.